Cecilia M. Fox

 Teaching and Research

-My research focuses on the area of neurobiology of aging and neuroprotective effects of antioxidants/growth factors in animal models of neurodegeneration.
-My lab attempts to define the scope of protection afforded by such antioxidants as selenium, α-tocopherol and curcumin in the rat model of Parkinson's disease.
+Her primary area of research focuses on the neurobiology of aging and neuroprotective effects of antioxidants and anti-inflammatories in animal models of neurodegeneration.
+Her lab attempts to define the scope of protection afforded by antioxidants such as selenium, curcumin and capsaicin in the rat model of Parkinson's disease.
+A second area of research in her lab that was recently funded by the Council of Independent Colleges Intergenerational Grant examines the impact of personalized music on cognition and quality of life measures in elders living with dementia.

-Dr. Fox is a member of Phi Beta Kappa, Beta Beta Beta Sigma Xi, Society for Neuroscience, Faculty for Undergraduate Neuroscience and Council on Undergraduate Research.
-In 2009, she founded the Lehigh Valley Society for Neuroscience (LVSfN) Chapter and serves as president of this organization.
+Dr. Fox is a member of Phi Beta Kappa, Beta Beta Beta, Sigma Xi, Society for Neuroscience, Faculty for Undergraduate Neuroscience and Council on Undergraduate Research.
+In 2009, she founded the Lehigh Valley Society for Neuroscience (LVSfN) Chapter and served as president of this organization for over 10 years.
 In 2011, the chapter won the SfN Chapter of the Year award in recognition of its innovative brain awareness outreach and undergraduate research endeavors.

-Dr Fox is a regular presenter at the Society for Neuroscience conference where she and her research students share their work regarding the neuroprotective effects of selenium in the rat model of Parkinson’s disease.
+Dr. Fox is a regular presenter at the Society for Neuroscience conference where she and her research students share their work examining neuroprotectant therapies in the rat model of Parkinson’s disease.
 She has also presented the LVSfN brain awareness outreach service learning and advocacy programs at the Society for Neuroscience and Council on Undergraduate Research conferences.
-Dr. Fox and the Moravian College Brain Club received the 2010 Omicron Delta Kappa Progress Award for the scholarly and outreach programs conducted through the LVSfN Chapter.
-Dr. Fox’s Brain Awareness Program on Brain Gender was also awarded the Omicron Delta Kappa Educational Program of the Year Award.
+Dr. Fox and the Moravian University Brain Club received the 2010 and 2019 Omicron Delta Kappa Progress and Educational Program awards for the scholarly outreach programs conducted through the LVSfN Chapter.
+She has served on the Government and Public Affairs Committee for the Society for Neuroscience and continues to advocate for government support of scientific funding through visits to Capitol Hill for the annual SfN Hill Day.

-Halasz S., R. Stowell, and C.M.
-Fox.
-DNSP-11 is protective in the MPP+ and TaClo models of Parkinson's disease.
-In preparation.
+Halasz S, Stowell R and Fox CM.
+DNSP-11 is protective in the MPP+ and TaClo models of Parkinson’s disease.
+In preparation

 Fox C.M.
 2017.
 Why government funding for science research matters.
 Op-Ed.
 The Morning Call, March 31, 2017.